 Chances are that if you're reading this you've already got a fairly good idea of what Stay Loose do.
-We manage a handful of exquisite artists & producers, we specialise in innovative digital music PR and we co-own a micro record label.
+We manage a handful of exquisite artists & producers, we specialise in innovative digital music PR and we run two record labels (Dalliance & INC) with some friends.
 We also manage a small writing retreat (The Rapids) in the Wye Valley, an Area of Outstanding Natural Beauty.

 Via the homepage, you'll find information on the PR campaigns we’re working on, our small army of management clients and some information about the projects we are currently overseeing and the fine individuals we have close partnerships with.

 Rather than roll out an endless stream of paragraphs here extolling our managerial and digital virtues, we'd much prefer you got in touch so that we can have a chat through what it is that we do.
 The ethos of Stay Loose is pretty simple: diligently represent our small - yet perfectly-formed - family of artists and explore the multitude of opportunities that working in the creative arts offers.

 Stay Loose is owned & operated by Matt Brown, former Head of PR at Hyperlaunch with over 15 years' experience in digital music promotion and a client experience list that ranges from Warner Bros theatrical through to Random House publishers and Universal Music.